mims-harvard/PhylaNeurips/README.md

+# Run Phyla

+## Phyla weights

+1. Weights for Phyla (no ablation) can be downloaded from here: https://tinyurl.com/mw58wwbd
+2. Weights for Phyla (without tree loss and trained with masked language modeling) can be downloaded from here: https://tinyurl.com/ye24hy6c
+3. Weights for Phyla (with no sparsified attention): https://tinyurl.com/34yd5jed

 # Tree Reasoning Benchmark

 The **Tree Reasoning Benchmark** consists of two tasks across three datasets.
 It evaluates a model's ability in: